Drwhomust/Website/OCs/angela/index.markdown

 ![](./angela.png)

 She is a ghost fox but she very spiritual.
-She belives she is a angel however she just has ghost powers for being, well a ghost fox.
-She belives what's right and good and has a call to action to making things right.
+She believes she is a angel however she just has ghost powers for being, well a ghost fox.
+She believes what's right and good and has a call to action to making things right.
-She goes around helping rays and also making sure the humans "gets their punishment from the heaven" where she just goes around stealing items from humans and making their lifes have the most inconveniences.
-She does have a third eye however it has not been stated what it is used for
+She goes around helping rays and also making sure the humans "gets their punishment from the heaven" where she just goes around stealing items from humans and making their lives have the most inconveniences.
+She does have a third eye however it has not been stated what it is used for.

 ## Other info